 The main distinction between Casework and millwork is that casework is stock goods.
 Any ready to purchase shelving, cabinetry and storage furnishing is casework.
 Think IKEA!
 Casework pieces are not made to fit the needs of your space.
 They are manufactured with specific measurements and dimensions.
 Casework is mass-produced and this is why it is less expensive than custom millwork.
 Moreover, casework is partially, if not completely assembled cabinetry.
 Get in touch with our experts to know more about Millwork and CaseworkE-mail: firstname.lastname@example.org

 Getting the basics right: Why millwork and casework differ

 Millwork is custom made.

 This is the real and major difference between both woodwork types.
 Custom woodworking pieces such as custom wood paneling designs and furniture, commercial cabinet designs, custom storage are all part of custom commercial millwork and they are built on millwork shop drawings created according to customer needs and property requirements.
-For any finished product to be considered as a millwork, it has to fit into the space.
+For any finished product to be considered as millwork, it has to fit into space.

 So, how do you budget custom millwork?

 The standard rule of thumb is to multiply the cost of materials at least twice or thrice to calculate the total cost of finished millwork.